Overexcitabilities / Hypersensitivities in Children with High Learning Potential

 For an individual with this overexcitability, there is a risk of a sensory processing disorder misdiagnosis.
 However, presuming that the issues that are affecting a young person’s daily functioning are solely due to sensual hypersensitivity, could stop that individual getting support for difficulties with sensory processing, therefore it is important to explore all avenues.

-Find out about supporting children with sensual hypersensitivity in our blog Overexcitabilities in Lockdown: Sensual Overexcitability and help children with food aversion due to sensory issues with our advice sheet PA609 Sensory Food Aversion and High Learning Potential Children
+Find out about supporting children with sensual hypersensitivity in our blog Overexcitabilities: Sensual Overexcitability and help children with food aversion due to sensory issues with our advice sheet PA609 Sensory Food Aversion and High Learning Potential Children

 Emotional – depth & intensity of emotional life, compassion & self-examination